justmake-it/workshop_mcit/docs/amr_milestone_1.md

   ## Critical Context
-  - **Agent Purpose**: A research assistant that helps users explore markets, NOT an interviewer
+  - **Agent Purpose**: A research assistant that helps users explore data that will allow us to segment into relevant markets, NOT an interviewer
   - **User Relationship**: The user drives research; agents provide assistance and search capabilities
   - **Conversation Style**: Natural, continuous flow - like having a knowledgeable colleague help with research
-  - **Discovery Approach**: Markets, patterns, and personas emerge FROM research, not predetermined
+  - **Discovery Approach**: Markets, patterns, and personas emerge FROM research, not predetermined.
+We want to know which segments or markets to prioritize

   ## What Participants Already Have
   - Working ADK setup with hello world agent at